 Attendance Policy: Regularly attending class is crucial to your success, as many of the class activities are interactive.
 Being on time for class and attending all class meetings is expected.
-Period.
-Excessive absences - whether excused or unexcused - may affect your ability to earn a passing grade.

 Excused Absences - Students who miss interactive activities with an excused absence will be provided with an alternative assignment that connects to the activities in the missed class session.
+An excused absence generally requires a written excuse from another source (Physician, etc.).